toannguyen3107/bkprinter/README.md

 ### BKPRINTER
---> The token is stored in local storage. accessToken
+--> The token is stored in sessionStorage. accessToken
 ```
     user
     email: toan.nguyenminh@hcmut.edu.vn